weeeBox/mobile-system-design/topics/restful-api-design-deep-dive.md

-# RESTful API Design Deepdive
+# RESTful API Design Deep Dive

 This cheatsheet provides a concise list of design principles and mobile-specific optimizations for building robust RESTful APIs.
 In a system design interview, demonstrating these patterns shows your ability to build scalable systems that thrive under mobile constraints (high latency, limited bandwidth, and flaky reliability).